Five Ways To Practice Mindfulness

 It took me a while to get consistent with mindfulness.
 I’d meditate two days in a row then not for 2 weeks and this continued for a while.
 I felt like I didn’t really connect with it, like because I was getting distracted I wasn’t any good at it.

-Turns out that getting distracted is half of the point of mindfulness, being able to stay in the present moment even when thoughts come into your head is the whole point.
+Turns out that getting distracted is half of the point of mindfulness.
+It is all about being able to stay in the present moment even when thoughts come into your head is the whole point.
 Since then I’ve become more committed and have practiced mindfulness daily in many ways that I will share with you today.

 I always start my day with a few minutes of breathing.
 Just sat in my bed, upright with my eyes closed focusing on my breath.
-How it feels, how it sounds, where I can feel it etc. To get started I’d recommend listening to a guided meditation, and as you become more experienced you’ll be able to do this on your own without the guide.
-This is a great exercise to use throughout the day, in times of anxiety or stress to instantly calm and relax yourself
+How it feels, how it sounds, where I can feel it etc. To get started I’d recommend listening to a guided meditation.
+Then as you become more experienced you’ll be able to do this on your own without the guide.
+This is a great exercise to use throughout the day, in times of anxiety or stress to instantly calm and relax yourself.

 Every meal time I make the effort to be mindful.
 I have no distractions when eating – no TV, phone etc. I focus on the smell, taste, texture and everything about the food and really take it in.
 I eat slowly and mindfully, taking the time to relax and be calm.
 I have found that this makes meal times so much more enjoyable, I enjoy my food more and feel much better mentally too.